james-not-jim/james-not-jim/README.md

  # Hello World, The Future is Now

-I've created this GitHub Page to help grow my portfolio for collage.
+I've created this GitHub Page to help grow my portfolio for college.
 Right now its pretty empty.
 I am working with [@DavidKDodita](https://www.github.com/DavidKDodita) on our Saharan Echo Reasearch project and creating my own little projects in Python, HTML, NW.js, and more.
 Its all just a learning experience.

 A lot of these are just basic programs to make my life easier at school.